 DRAFTS NOT TURNED IN BY THE DUE DATE WILL NOT BE REVIEWED OR GRADED.

-FINAL VERSIONS NOT TURNED IN BY THE DUE DATE WILL BE DEDUCTED ONE LETTER GRADE FOR EVERY DAY LATE (INCLUDING WEEKENDS).
-FINAL VERSIONS NOT SUBMITTED TO TURNITIN BY THE DATE DUE, WILL BE DEDUCTED ONE LETTER GRADE.
+FINAL VERSION PAPERS NOT TURNED IN BY THE DUE DATE WILL BE DEDUCTED ONE LETTER GRADE

+FOR EVERY DAY LATE (INCLUDING WEEKENDS).

+FINAL VERSION PAPERS NOT SUBMITTED TO TURNITIN BY THE DATE DUE, WILL BE DEDUCTED ONE LETTER GRADE.
-Students insisting they submitted a paper despite the fact that Turnitin shows no submission MUST provide a hard copy of the "digital receipt" that is displayed when submitting a paper as proof of submission.

 Class Attendance: Students are expected to attend all lab classes on time.
 Lab doors open at 2:30-DON'T BE LATE!
-Students are responsible for completing all assigned readings BEFORE coming to class.
+Students a re responsible for completing all assigned readings BEFORE coming to class.
 Excused absences are at the discretion of the instructor.
 If you know you will miss a class you must notify the instructor in advance of the scheduled class.
 Two or more unexcused absences will result in a reduction of the final course grade by one letter grade!
 Coming to lab late or leaving lab early repeatedly will also count as an absence.
 Students coming to lab late on exam days MUST finish the exam at the same time the class is finished.
 Late students will NOT be allowed extra time to finish an exam unless approved by the instructor.